dimitri-nicolo/calico/windows-calico/quickstart.md

 1. Setup a {{site.prodname}} Kubernetes cluster with {% include open-new-window.html text='Windows nodes' url='https://docs.microsoft.com/en-us/virtualization/windowscontainers/kubernetes/getting-started-kubernetes-windows' %}.

 1. Ensure that BGP is disabled.
-   If you installed Calico using operator, you can do this by:
+You can do this by modifying the operator's installation resource:

    ```bash
    kubectl patch installation default --type=merge -p '{"spec": {"calicoNetwork": {"bgp": "Disabled"}}}'
    ```
-   If you installed Calico using the manifest from https://docs.projectcalico.org/manifests/calico-vxlan.yaml then BGP is already disabled.

 1. Prepare directory for Kubernetes files on Windows node.